 Agricultural Resource Management Specialists

-Agricultural Resource Management Specialists (ARMS) are the field enforcement agents for the Agrichemical and Plant Industry Division.
-These agents enforce the state laws and regulations that pertain to Feed, Seed, Fertilizer, Pesticides and certain aspects of Agricultural Water Quality in the State of Vermont.
-They are Matt Wood (supervisor and northwest territory), Bethany Creaser (northeast territory), Dominique Golliot (southwest territory) and Douglas Johnstone (southeast territory).
+Agricultural Resource Management Specialists (ARMS) are the field enforcement agents for the PHARM Division.
+These Specialists enforce the state laws and regulations that pertain to Feed, Seed, Fertilizer, and Pesticide Programs.
+The Specialists are Matt Wood (northwest territory), Bethany Creaser (northeast territory), Clark Parmelee (central territory), and Douglas Johnstone (southeast and southwest territory).

 The Vermont Feed Law pertains to the Commercial Feed Law and the regulations promulgated there under and requires manufacturers of commercial feeds and pet foods to follow requirements which are ultimately designed to protect the consumer.
 The Field Agents enforce the feed regulations through routine and requested sampling, label review and record keeping.